volta1234/phase-3-sql-setting-up-sqlite/README.md

 # Setting up SQLite

-## Overview

-We'll get started with SQL by installing and trying out SQLite.

-## Objectives
+## Learning Goals

-1. Check to see if SQLite is installed on your computer via a terminal command
+- Check to see if SQLite is installed on your computer via a terminal command
-2. Install SQLite on your computer
+- Install SQLite on your computer
-3. Create and open a database file and table
+- Create and open a database file and table
-4. End all SQL commands using proper semicolon notation
+- End all SQL commands using proper semicolon notation
-5. Exit out of SQLite using the .quit command
+- Exit out of SQLite using the .quit command

 ## Installing SQL

-If you are using the Learn IDE, you don't need to install anything.
-We've already done this for you :)

 ### MacOS